 Berkshire Community College seeks to provide equal access to its programs, services and activities for people with disabilities.
 Therefore, to the extent practicable, the College will endeavor to make a reasonable academic adjustment for an applicant with a disability who is otherwise qualified.

-The essential functions of a student enrolled in Massage Therapy Program requires that the student, with or without reasonable accommodations, must be able to accomplish the following:
+The essential functions of a student enrolled in Physical Fitness program requires that the student, with or without reasonable accommodations, must be able to: